 Robin Matross Helms

 Robin Matross Helms is the Associate Director for Research at the American Council on Education, where her focus is research on higher education internationalization and global engagement.
-Her previous work includes consulting, policy research, and program planning for a variety of organizations, including the World Bank, the Observatory on Borderless Higher Education, the Institute of International Education, the Institute for Higher Education Policy, and the Harvard University Graduate School of Education.
-Prior to founding Hibari Connections, Robin worked in the Office of the Provost at the University of Minnesota, and for various organizations active in international education.
-She completed her Ph.D in higher education administration at Boston College in 2005, holds an M.B.A. from Boston College, and earned an A.B. in East Asian Studies from Princeton University.
-Her publications include Inhabiting the borders: Foreign language faculty in American colleges and universities (Routledge, 2005), Transnational education in China: Key challenges, critical issues, and strategies for success (The Observatory on Borderless Higher Education, 2008), and University admission worldwide (The World Bank, 2008), and Mapping International Joint and Dual Degrees: U.S. Program Profiles and Perspectives (2014).
+Her previous work includes consulting, policy research, and program planning for a variety of organizations, including the World Bank, the Observatory on Borderless Higher Education, the Institute of International Education, the Institute for Higher Education Policy, the Harvard University Graduate School of Education, and the University of Minnesota.
+Robin completed her Ph.D in higher education administration at Boston College in 2005, holds an M.B.A. from Boston College, and earned an A.B. in East Asian Studies from Princeton University.
+Her publications include Inhabiting the borders: Foreign language faculty in American colleges and universities (Routledge, 2005), University admission worldwide (The World Bank, 2008), and Mapping International Joint and Dual Degrees: U.S. Program Profiles and Perspectives (2014).

 Gilton Eun-Jun Lee

 Gilton Lee earned his doctoral degree from Boston College in 2007.
 His dissertation topic was related to the use of technology in higher education from a comparative perspective.
 He received his bachelor's degree and master's degree at Yonsei University, Seoul, South Korea, and received another master's degree in Educational Technology at the University of Connecticut.
 His academic interests are comparative higher education, and curricular and technological issues in higher learning.